Understand why you are freaking out about exams + a 3-step process to crush exam fears right now.

 - I am afraid I might fail

-- I’m worried failing this exam means failing the whole course.
+- I’m worried that failing this exam means failing the whole course.

 - Maybe I’m not smart enough.